georgesnape01/titanic/README.md

 # Project Description

-The dataset consists of 891 passengers, with each entry providing details about their demographics, ticket information, and survival outcome.
-The columns include:
+The dataset consists of 891 passengers, with each entry providing details about their demographics, ticket information and survival outcome.
+The variables include:

 | PassengerId | Survived | Pclass | Name                                           | Sex   | Age  | SibSp | Parch | Ticket              | Fare    | Cabin | Embarked |
 |-------------|----------|--------|------------------------------------------------|-------|-------|-------|-------|---------------------|---------|-------|----------|